 Take a look at the scatter plot above.
-Do you think that the correlation is likely to be statistically significant?
+Do you think that the result of the correlation analysis is likely to be statistically significant?

 Looking at the best fit line, what would be your expected increase in body fat percentage over the next decade?
 [Clue: rather than guess from the regression line you could calculate it from the gradient shown in the equation of the line].